MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 The plugins can be activated with a direct activation command so that PowerToys Run will only use the targeted plugin.
 The following table shows the direct activation commands assigned by default.

 > [!TIP]
-> You can change them to fit your personal needs in the [plugin manager](#plugin-manager).
+> You can change commands to fit your personal needs in the [plugin manager](#plugin-manager).

 > [!IMPORTANT]
 > Some characters and phrases may conflict with global queries of other plugins if you use them as activation commands.
-For example, using `(`  for the `Time and Date` plugin breaks global calculation queries starting with an opening brace.
+For example, using `(` breaks global calculation queries starting with an opening brace.
 >
 > Currently known conflicting character sequences:
 >